noahfraiture/nexzap/tutorials/1_rust/5_iterator/guide.md

-# Rust Iterators Cheat Sheet
+# Rust Iterators

+Iterators are just one of Rust’s many features—not a core pillar, but I picked them because they’re super cool and fun to explore!

 ## Basics